 While you can trust Catholic Church Insurances to look after your home and your family, it's our relationship with the community that makes us unique.
-If you're looking for a genuinely different kind of insurance company, one that cares for you and shares its profits with the community, you've found it.
+If you're looking for a genuinely different kind Catholic Church of insurance company, one that cares for you and shares its profits with the community, you've found it.

 Call us today for an obligation free Building and Contents Insurance quote and affordable Personal Accident Insurance.
-Catholic Church Insurances Limited Serving You ~ Serving Church 1300 655 003 www.ccinsurances.com.au This insurance product is issued by Catholic Church Insurances Limited ABN 76 000 005 210 AFSL 235415.
+This insurance product is issued by Catholic Church Insurances Limited ABN 76 000 005 210 AFSL 235415.
 The Product Disclosure Statement is available from our website or by phoning us.
 You should read and consider the Product Disclosure Statement before deciding to buy or renew this insurance product.

+"The

+are

+Holy

-Holy days
+days

 Scenes of Easter ...
 TOP and BELOW, the ecumenical Way of the Cross on Good Friday with seminarian Paul Nulley playing the part of Jesus.
 ABOVE: Easter light at St Anthony's Church, Wanniassa.
-HOW YOU CAN HELP SUPPORT OUR RETIRED PRIESTS My donation is: □ \$25 □ \$50 □ \$100 □ Other \$.....
-All donations over \$2 are tax deductible First name (Mr/Mrs/Miss/Ms/Rev): Surname: Cheque (payable to Clergy Retirement Town/Suburb: Postcode: Donations may be sent to: The Clergy Retirement Foundation, GPO Box 3089, Canberra ACT 2601 or fax Donations to: 02 6257 7410 email enquiries to kevin.croker@cg.catholic.org.au □ I would like to become a regular donor.
-Please charge my credit card. □ Please send me information on remembering The Clergy Retirement Foundation in my will.
-Foundation) or Charge my Credit Card Monthly: \$.....
+HOW YOU CAN HELP SUPPORT OUR RETIRED PRIES My donation is: \$25 \$50 \$100 Other \$ All donations over \$2 are tax deductible I would like to become a regular donor.
+Please charge my credit card.
+Monthly: \$ First name (Mr/Mrs/Miss/Ms/Rev): Please send me information on remembering The Clergy Retirement Foundation in my will.
+Surname: Address: Cheque (payable to Clergy Retirement Foundation) or Town/Suburb: Charge my Credit Card MasterCard Uisa Postcode: Phone: Card Number: Donations may be sent to: The Clergy Retirement Foundation, GPO Box 3089, Canberra ACT 2601 or fax Donations to: 02 6257 7410 Expiry Date:/ email enquiries to kevin.croker@cg.catholic.org.au Signature: